siberianfox/g2wiki/Using-Pin-Changes-for-Timing-(and-light-debugging).md

 ## How to debug with pin changes in G2

-1. Go to the motate_pin_assignments.h file, e.g. in the `v9_3x8c/motate_pin_assignments.h` file, and swap the pin you want to "steal from" with the debug pin you want
+1. Go to the motate_pin_assignments.h file and swap the pin you want to "steal from" with the debug pin you want.
+The path is something like:

+  `TinyG2/platform/atmel_sam/v9_3x8c/motate_pin_assignments.h`

   Say spindle change: